 Since moving to San Francisco a little under two years ago, Lisette and I have wanted to make the trip to Black Rock City to see what all the fuss is about with this thing called Burning Man (BM).
 When we first arrived here in 2011, we met up with some people who had just come back from their first burn while out for a drink one night.
 You could literally feel their excitement of what they had just experienced from the moment they started talking to us.
 They went on to describe this “life-changing” event and how we MUST go.

 Well, here we are, one week away from what can only be described as the most intense seven days of our lives, dedicated to community, art, self-expression, and self-reliance.

 Ok so with that out of the way let’s get started.
 The idea below was to divide the preparation into stages to make it easier to follow.
 It worked for me so let's hope it works for you too.

 Pretty simple philosophy here – if you don’t have a ticket well then you ain’t going are you?

 How many of you have waited in line for hours/days to secure a ticket to see your favorite band’s concert?
 Nowadays the line has been replaced with sitting in front of your computer, vigorously pressing the refresh button while praying to the interweb gods that the server doesn’t crash.
 This mad ‘bum rush’ for tickets often occurs at the most inconvenient of times too.

-This initial Holiday Sale ran from the 20th December 2012, almost two months prior to the Individual Sale release.
-My guess is that this was probably targeted towards people who were unable to secure a ticket last year.
+This initial Holiday Sale ran from the 20th of December 2012, almost two months prior to the Individual Sale release.
+My guess is that this was probably targeted toward people who were unable to secure a ticket last year.

 This was the schedule for the different ticket types for this year’s festival: